 1) The pegs themselves are impervious to temperature and humidity changes.
 That's excellent.
 The pegbox of your instrument is still susceptible to all those changes.
 So the claim that the pegs won't ever slip isn't quite true in a climate like ours in Minnesota.
 I have found that a small dab of standard hide glue to the small (non moving) side of the peg will stabilize everything.
 Not a great idea to some but I think it's better than the wear and tear that pegs put on the pegbox and the frustration of learning to use standard ebony pegs.

 2) Changing strings.
-The gearing is set up for very precise tuning.
+The gearing is set up for very precise tuning, much like guitar machine heads are.
 That means that turning the peg will produce only a small amount of change in the string tension.
 So changing a string is not a fast process.
 Be prepared to turn and turn and turn and turn the peg before the string is up to pitch.
 Not a great prospect if your string just broke and you have to be on stage and ready to play in two minutes.

-3) Cost.
-The violin pegs cost about $80 a set, about $100 for cello.
-That's before installation.
-I charge about another $100 for violin installation, a bit more for cellos.
-Unfortunately, that is a significant cost to the market that needs these pegs the most - beginning students.
-Maybe in a production house the cost of installation could come down significantly.
-They still need to be fitted with care.
+3) The cost.
+The violin pegs cost about $250 installed, and cello pegs about $350.
+Unfortunately, that's a big number to the market that needs these pegs the most - beginning students.
+Maybe in a production house the cost of installation could come down significantly, but they still need to be fitted with care.
 Have them fit by a skilled violin maker, not Joe Shmoe working out of his basement as a hobby.

 |The Wittner Finetune Pegs have two string holes in each peg|